segunajibola/segunajibola/README.md

 I also blog about JavaScript once per week and publish on my hashnode account.

 You can check me on: <br>
-Twitter: twitter.com/iamsegunajibola <br>
+Twitter @ twitter.com/iamsegunajibola <br>
-Blog: ajibolasegun.hashnode.dev
+Blog @ ajibolasegun.hashnode.dev

 ### Skills
 🦓HTML <br>